Koi Suru Fortune Cookie: Live performances and other use

+In 2013 the YouTuber Ayako Suzukawa recorded herself performing to "Koi Suru Fortune Cookie" at every one of the Keikyu railway stations.
 "Koi Suru Fortune Cookie" has been used as the departure melody on the Tokyo Metro Hibiya Line platforms of Akihabara Station from spring 2016.

 In Weathering With You, Hina, Hodaka and Nagisa sing this song via the karaoke machine in their hotel room.